fracarollilucas/breweries/README.md

 This repository is the result of my attempt at a Data Engineering pipeline architecture that consumes data from an API, transforms it and persists it to a data lake.

 # Preamble
 This tutorial assumes you have Docker and Airflow and have basic familiarity with them, as well as with git.
+Furthermore, this `README` file is merely an instruction manual on how to run the code.
+For design considerations I have made and other aspects of documenting the process, refer to `DESIGNPROCESS.md`.

 # How to run
 1. Clone this repository into your `dags/` folder, or wherever you run your DAGs.